-Rourke O’Brien joined the La Follette School of Public Affairs as an Assistant Professor of Public Affairs in January 2016.
+Rourke O’Brien was an assistant professor for the La Follette School of Public Affairs from January 2016 until June 2019.
 Previously, he was a Robert Wood Johnson Foundation Health & Society Scholar at Harvard University and an affiliate of the Harvard Center for Population and Development Studies.

 O’Brien’s research interests include taxation, household finance, and population health.
 Current projects explore the social determinants of subnational tax structures, household savings and credit behavior, and the interplay between health and intergenerational economic mobility.
 Previous projects analyzed patterns of informal financial assistance, and the impact of labor market conditions and policy context on self-reported disability.